-> Supplemental Instruction (SI) is an academic assistance program that utilizes peer-assisted study sessions.
+Supplemental Instruction (SI), created at the University of Missouri-Kansas City, is an academic assistance program that utilizes peer-assisted study sessions.
 SI sessions are regularly scheduled, informal review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
 Students learn how to integrate course content and study skills while working together.
 The sessions are facilitated by “SI leaders”, students who have previously done well in the course and who attend all class lectures, take notes, and act as model students.

 - To increase retention within targeted historically difficult courses